 Complaints and feedback

-If you want to give feedback or complain about the Transit Safety Unit, or the conduct of a transit officer, you can use the online feedback form on the DIPL website.
+If you want to give feedback or make a complaint, you can use the online feedback form on the DIPL website.

 To find out how complaints are handled, read the Transit Safety Unit public complaints handling policy on the DIPL website.